312 comments

 It drives me up the wall how bleeding obvious this is, time and time again, and yet, here we are, doing it again to the USFS, one of the most important agencies we have in (for instance) ensuring people have access to nature, preventing wildfires, managing our timber stocks, and sequestering carbon.

-• starspangled an hour ago
+• starspangled 9 months ago

 But this is the government failing!
 What's more, privatizing it to buddies with uncompetitive corrupt bidding processes and terrible contracts would also be government failure.